Jump Ahead To:

 Neighborhoods are about location and lifestyle, to be sure.
 But more importantly, they are about the people who live in them.
 These neighborhoods offer a variety of lifestyles to meet most anyone’s needs.

 We hope this guide helps you make the right choice to fit your lifestyle.
 If you decide to move in or to Seattle, don’t hesitate to reach out.
-Like we said, we are Bellhop—movers in Seattle and throughout the country.
+Like we said, we are Bellhop—movers in Seattle and other nearby cities like Portland, Oregon.